 Shanghai has the largest GDP of all cities in China.
 After the opening of China and the establishment of the Pudong Special Economic Zone, Shanghai experienced double-digit GDP growth since 1992 and developed into one of the most economically advanced regions in China.
-The city hosts important shipbuilding and automobile industries, but the industrial sector's share of GDP is shrinking steadily and the service sector already accounted for 70 percent of the GDP in 2019, which is a much higher value than in most other parts of China.
+The city hosts important shipbuilding and automobile industries, but the industrial sector's share of GDP is shrinking steadily and the service sector already accounted for nearly 73 percent of the GDP in 2019, which is a much higher value than in most other parts of China.
 Shanghai has a long tradition as a hub of international trade and finance.
 Many Chinese headquarters of international companies are based in Shanghai and a considerable part of the international trade of the Yangtze river delta is handled in Shanghai's ports.
 The city is the home of the Shanghai Stock Exchange, one of two stock exchanges in China, and the financial sector experiences one of the highest sectoral growth rates of the city's economy.

 Despite Shanghai's economic importance, GDP growth cooled down in recent years and other Chinese cities are catching up.
 In 2013, the central government approved the establishment of the China (Shanghai) Pilot Free Trade Zone, which further facilitates the investment and operation of foreign companies in Shanghai.
 The city government announced a far-reaching “Shanghai Master Plan 2017-2035” in 2018, which aims to further develop Shanghai as the leading economic hub of the Yangtze river delta and substantially improve the living conditions of its citizens.